 In 1990, Mary and Dave purchased an adjacent 2 acres with an historic barn which they restored.
 It was repurposed for use as a fruit processing center and cold storage so their packing operations could be moved from “field packing” to a packing shed.
 This allowed them to rapidly pack and cool their perfectly ripe fruit.

-They switched from oil-burning smudge-pots, that blackened the air during spring frosts, to clean burning propane.
+~ switched from oil-burning smudge-pots that blackened the air during spring frosts, to clean burning propane.

-They also planted clover as a ground cover.
-This tiny, flowering crop eliminated tilling and soil erosion and better supported local native bee populations.
+~ planted clover as a ground cover, a tiny flowering crop that eliminated tilling and soil erosion and better supported local native bee populations.

 With care, respect and affection – we produce premium organic Palisade peaches, apricots and other stone fruits on our Certified Organic farmland